node-ci/nci/docs/developing-plugins/README.md

 General recommendations:

 * log plugin activity by creating and using `app.lib.logger`
+* set nci minor version with which plugin was tested as peer dependency, e.g. 0.9.x
 * minimize dependencies, try to use dependencies used by core for similar kind of job (twostep for async flow control, underscore as functional programming helpers, conform.js for validation)